-In Figure 9, we qualitatively evaluate our method on the outputs of an SfM/MVS pipeline applied to a realworld dataset, which provides estimates of the camera parameters and a rough geometry of the scene.
+In Figure 9, we qualitatively evaluate our method on the outputs of an SfM/MVS pipeline, which provides a rough geometry and camera parameters estimates.
 These experiments confirm that small inaccuracies in the geometry input can be handled.
-The specularities are also appropriately removed, and the reflectance maps present the expected cartoon-like aspect.
+The specularities are also appropriately removed, and the reflectance maps present the expected "cartoon"-like aspect.
 However, the reflectance is under-estimated in the sides of the nose and around the chin.
 Indeed, since lighting is fixed, these areas are self-shadowed in all the images.
 Two workarounds could be used: forcing the regularization term (and, possibly, losing fine-scale details), or actively controlling the lighting in order to be sure that no point on the surface is shadowed in all the views.
 This is further discussed in the next subsection.